jeremysalwen/PrinTuna/README.md

 **cannot be tuned by PrinTuna**.
 If this makes you sad, complain on [this Cura issue](https://github.com/Ultimaker/Cura/issues/3193).

 ### 2. Generate Prints
-Before we continue, it is important to make sure that the test object is selected **selected**.
+Before we continue, it is important to make sure that the test object is **selected**.

 In the Extensions menu, you will see three options under PrinTuna (if not, this means you haven't properly installed the plugin)